-The following section describes the valuation methodologies used by the Company to measure various types of financial instruments at fair value and the controls that surround the valuation process.
+The following section describes the valuation methodologies used by the Company to measure various types of financial instruments at fair value.
 The Company reviews its valuation methodologies and controls on an ongoing basis and assesses whether these methodologies are appropriate based on the current economic environment.